izaakdale/httpi/README.md

 go get github.com/izaakdale/httpi
 ```

-### A RoundTripper library that is designed for mocking http.Client calls.
+### A RoundTripper package that is designed for mocking http.Client calls.

 Get a Transport (implements http.RoundTripper) and use SetRoundTripperFunc to define the response and error retuned by client requests.
 ```go